RamanLab/iCOMIC_doc/docs/installation.md

 - Miniconda

-- iCOMIC package downloaded from GitHub
+- iCOMIC package downloaded from GitHub or Docker installed (only for Linux)

 #### 2.2.
 Github download and installation